NBC Insider Exclusive

 Will Ferrell and Cheri Oteri dressed for prom on Saturday Night Live Season 21

-Don't miss the three-hour SNL 50th anniversary special on Sunday, February 16 from 8-11 p.m.
-E.T. on NBC and Peacock.
-SNL50: The Anniversary Special celebrates a half-century worth of sketches, cast members, Hosts, and other collaborators — it's sure to be a star-studded event.
+The three-hour SNL 50th anniversary special aired February 2025 on NBC and can now be streamed on Peacock.
+Aptly titled SNL50: The Anniversary Special, it celebrates a half-century worth of sketches, cast members, Hosts, and other collaborators.
+Watch it here.

-The 50-day run-up to the special brings additional programming that takes a deep dive into the show, including Peacock's four-part docuseries premiering January 16, SNL50: Beyond Saturday Night, as well as Ladies & Gentlemen ...
-50 Years of SNL Music, a documentary about SNL's Musical Guests that's co-directed by Questlove and Oz Rodriguez, airing on NBC January 27.
+You also can watch Peacock's four-part docuseries, SNL50: Beyond Saturday Night, as well as Ladies & Gentlemen ...
+50 Years of SNL Music, a documentary about SNL's Musical Guests that's co-directed by Questlove and Oz Rodriguez, on Peacock, too.
+The SNL50 concert special is also available on Peacock.